NorthernDemon/Cargo-Global-Snapshot/README.md

 The station can leave the cargo map using the ```leave``` command.

 Type ```marker``` to initiate the global snapshot.
+The result of the global snapshot will be displayed in the logs as follows:
+> [akka://cargo/user/stations] Marker sent out from Actor[akka://cargo/user/stations/oslo#1475821110]
+>
+> [akka://cargo/user/stations/copenhagen] Marker is complete on COPENHAGEN: 77
+>
+> [akka://cargo/user/stations/helsinki] Marker is complete on HELSINKI: 44
+>
+> [akka://cargo/user/stations/oslo] Marker is complete on OSLO: 174
+>
+> [akka://cargo/user/stations/stockholm] Marker is complete on STOCKHOLM: 105

+The total sum of all the cargo printed out must be equal to the total sum of the cargo at the start of the application.
+For instant in the example case, that would be 400 cargo initially distributed between 105 (S), 174 (O), 44 (H) and 77 (C).

 Type ```exit``` to terminates the application.